 Ken Wilber Quotes and Quotes from my Book

-My book manuscript Healing Thinking and Being (Health through healing thinking)
+My book manuscript Healing Thinking and Being (health through healing thinking and being beyond thinking)

 Laughter, including Laughter Yoga

 Quotes from Korzybski, Ken Wilber, my Wilber book, holistic scientists (Nobel Laureates), mystics, and quotes on health and healing, laughter and wisdom